Barcelona › When To Go

 - Festa dels Tres Tombs – This traditional Catalan festival that takes place in mid- to late January, honors St. Anthony, the Patron Saint of animals, the poor and the sick.
 The name of the parade, “tres tombs,” is Catalan and translates to “three turns” in English.
-In Barcelona, the parade is in the Sant Antoni area, and you’ll see many people bring pets to the procession to be blessed.
+In Barcelona, the parade is in the Sant Antoni area of the Eixample neighborhood, and you’ll see many people bring pets to the procession to be blessed.

 Barcelona in February

 - Carnival – Carnival in Barcelona, like it is everywhere else in the world, marks the start of Lent, 40 days before Easter, which in Spain is known as Semana Santa.
 This is a relatively low-key event in Barcelona, though you may see groups of children or stall owners in local markets dressing up for the occasion and sometimes participating in “best costume” contests.
 There are parades throughout the city, with each neighborhood hosting its own special events.

 - Festival of Santa Eulalia – This annual children’s festival usually takes place over four days around February 12, which is Santa Eulalia’s Day.
 It’s the city’s biggest festival for kids and features parades, human castles, puppets, family workshops, concerts and more.